Adaptive Huber Regression on Markov-dependent Data: Introduction

 Robust loss functions, which are less sensitive to outliers, have been considered to address the issue of heavy-tailed errors.
-Huber's seminar work \citep{huber1964robust, huber1973robust} introduced robust M-estimators (``M'' for ``maximum likelihood-type'') and provided the initial theory on robust regression methods.
+Huber's seminar work \citep{Huber1964robust, Huber1973robust} introduced robust M-estimators (``M'' for ``maximum likelihood-type'') and provided the initial theory on robust regression methods.
 Asymptotic properties of robust M-estimators in the low-dimensional setting have been well studied by \citet{yohai1979asymptotic, portnoy1985asymptotic, mammen1989asymptotics, he1996general, bai1997general, he2000parameters}.
 Recently \citet{loh2017statistical} investigated theoretical properties of a general class of regularized robust M-estimators for the high-dimensional linear model with heavy-tailed errors.

-More recently, \citet*{sun2018adaptive} studied a specific regularized robust M-estimator, which minimizes the $\ell_1$-regularized Huber loss, for the high-dimensional linear model under the assumption that errors have heavy tails but finite $(1+\delta)$-moments for some $\delta > 0$.
-Remarkably, \citet*{sun2018adaptive} observe that the robustification parameter of the Huber loss should adapt to the sample size, the dimensionality and $(1+\delta)$-moments of heavy-tailed errors for an optimal tradeoff between bias and robustness.
-The adaption of the robustification parameter exhibits a smooth phase transition between $0 < \delta < 1$ and $\delta > 1$.
-Thereafter, they name the method \textit{Adaptive Huber Regression} (AHR), to highlight its difference from others' Huber regression methods with fixed robustification parameter.
+More recently, \citet*{sun2019adaptive} studied a specific regularized robust M-estimator, which minimizes the $\ell_1$-regularized Huber loss, for the high-dimensional linear model with heavy-tailed errors, which admit finite $(1+\delta)$-moments for some $\delta > 0$.
+Remarkably, they observe that the robustification parameter of the Huber loss should adapt to the sample size, the dimensionality and $(1+\delta)$-moments of heavy-tailed errors for an optimal tradeoff between bias and robustness.
+The adaption of the robustification parameter exhibits a smooth phase transition between regimes of $0 < \delta < 1$ and $\delta > 1$.
+Thereafter, they name their method \textit{Adaptive Huber Regression} (AHR), to highlight its difference from others' Huber regression methods with fixed robustification parameter.

 Apart from heavily-tailed errors, another common feature of high-dimensional data, especially those collected in a temporal order, is dependent observations.
 For example, fMRI time series data are usually collected from a few different regions over a time period \citep{friston1995analysis, worsley1995analysis}; the monthly data of macroeconomic variables spanning the time period of decades are now benchmark datasets used by many econometric studies \citep*{stock2002macroeconomic, ludvigson2009macro, mccracken2016fred}.